GSA/idmanagement.gov/_ficampm/6_comm-plan.md

 | Lessons-learned workshops | ICAM implementers | Meeting, teleconference, webinar |
 | Large-scale gathering (agency ICAM conference or all-hands) | ICAM implementers, User population | Meeting, teleconference, webinar |

 You should tailor the messages and delivery methods to the stakeholders.
-The goal of this plan is to inform and involve stakeholders by providing regular and well-structured communications, to foster and maintain stakeholder support and reduce risk.
+The goal of this plan is to inform and involve stakeholders by providing regular and well-structured communications, to foster and maintain stakeholder support, and reduce risk.

-{% include alert-success.html heading = "Lesson Learned" content="Communicate about changes that will impact users early and often, and across multiple messaging vehicles." %}
+{% include alert-success.html heading = "Lesson Learned" content="Communicate changes that impact users early and often, and across multiple messaging vehicles." %}